Our Race Will Rule Undisputed Over The World

-Our Race Will Rule Undisputed Over The World is a speech often cited in antisemitic propaganda, given by a "Rabbi Emanuel Rabinovich".
+Our Race Will Rule Undisputed Over The World is a fabricated speech often cited in antisemitic propaganda, purportedly by a Rabbi Emanuel Rabinovich.
 Both the speech and Rabinovich were, like the "Israel Cohen" of A Racial Program for the Twentieth Century, creations of Eustace Mullins.

-Alleged delivery, contents and source
+The text was published by Mullins in several outlets in the United States, and then spread internationally by Einar Åberg, who had worked with Mullins producing material for James Madole's National Renaissance Party.

+The speech had been described as a hoax for decades, and this fact was confirmed by researcher Ernie Lazar.
+Among Lazar's sources was a confidential 1968 internal FBI memo noting that it was "inconceivable that any rational person would consider seriously Mullins' demented allegations and outrageous distortions".

+Origins

-The speech was delivered to the "Emergency Council of European Rabbis" in Budapest, Hungary on January 12, 1952.
-In it Rabinovich outlines a plan for Jews to subjugate the world via a "Third World War".
-This is taken as evidence for a Jewish plot against gentiles in much the same way as, The Protocols of the Elders of Zion (invoked in the Rabinovich speech), is used as evidence of Jewish global conspiracy.
+The speech was allegedly delivered to the "Emergency Council of European Rabbis" in Budapest, Hungary on January 12, 1952 by Rabbi Emanuel Rabinovich.
+Both the supposed speech and the rabbi were a hoax.

+The text outlines a plan for Jews to subjugate the world via a "Third World War".
+This is taken as evidence for a Jewish plot against gentiles in much the same way as The Protocols of the Elders of Zion, invoked in the speech, is used as evidence of Jewish global conspiracy.

-Mullins claimed to have received a copy of the speech from a Bulgarian diplomat defecting from the Communist government.
-According to Mullins, the diplomat had been hiding in Budapest where he received a copy of the speech, and then escaped to Hamburg, Germany, where he was given Mullins' name.
+Eustace Mullins claimed to have received a copy of the speech from a Bulgarian diplomat defecting from the Communist government.
+According to Mullins, the diplomat had been hiding in Budapest where he received a copy of the speech, and then escaped to Hamburg, Germany, where he was given Mullins's name.
 The diplomat then allegedly emigrated to the United States, where he eventually met Mullins and gave him the copy.